DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 m_pSBT->BindHitGroupForInstance(m_pTLAS, "Sphere Instance",  PRIMARY_RAY_INDEX, "SpherePrimaryHit");
 ```

-The first argument of `BindHitGroupForInstance()` method is the TLAS object that is used to map the instance name
+The first argument of `BindHitGroupForInstance()` method is the TLAS object that contains the instance.</br>
-to a precalculated location in the table.</br>
 The second argument is the instance name for which the hit group will be bound.
 These names must match the
 names we gave to the instances when created the TLAS.</br>
 The third argument is the ray offset in the shader binding table.
 The hit groups above are defined for the primary ray.</br>
-The last argument is a hit group name that was defined in `TriangleHitShaders` array during the pipeline initialization.
+The last argument is the hit group name that was defined in `TriangleHitShaders` array during the pipeline initialization.

 For shadow rays we disable all hit shader invocation by using empty shader name or `nullptr`.